 With GST, logistics and supply chain for manufacturers that might be currently planned around avoiding state tax will get rationalised to leverage efficiencies of scale and optimise location etc. This will involve major changes around sourcing, warehousing and distribution.

-Here are 3 things to consider so that you can optimise your supply chain to be prepared for GST.
+3 Things to Optimise your supply chain to be prepared for GST.

 1. Warehousing Cost